theupdateframework/taps/tap3.md

 does not provide the required metadata, or provides mismatching metadata, the search is stopped and an error is reported to the client (given that the "terminating" attribute is True).
-For instance: In the preceding example the second multi-role delegation to the "release-engineering" and "quality-assurance" roles is a terminating delegation.
-If the client requests the "/baz/baz-1.0.pkg" target and conflicting hashes and lengths are specified by the "release-engineering" and "quality-assurance" roles, an error occurs and the client is notified that "/baz/baz-1.0.pkg" is unavailable.
+For instance: In the preceding example the second multi-role delegation to the "release-engineering", "quality-assurance", and 'continuous-integration' roles is a terminating delegation.
+If the client requests the "/baz/baz-1.0.pkg" target and conflicting hashes and lengths are specified by the "release-engineering", "quality-assurance", and 'continuous-integration' roles, an error occurs and the client is notified that "/baz/baz-1.0.pkg" is unavailable.

 # Security Analysis